return42/sphkerneldoc/doc/linux_src_doc/drivers/usb/gadget/function/u_ether_c.rst

 This is called to deactivate endpoints and let the network layer know the connection went inactive ("no carrier").

-On return, the state is as if :c:func:`gether_connect` had never been called.
+On return, the state is as if \ :c:func:`gether_connect`\  had never been called.
 The endpoints are inactive, and accordingly without active USB I/O.
 Pointers to endpoint descriptors and endpoint private data are nulled.

+..
+This file was automatic generated / don't edit.